Dual Eligible Medicare Medicaid

 • Coinsurance for services and items approved by Medicare

-This helps alleviate the financial burden of healthcare costs for dual eligibles.
+This may help alleviate the financial burden of healthcare costs for dual eligibles.

-Qualified Medicare Beneficiaries (QMBs) are safeguarded by balance billing protection, preventing providers from charging more than the combined payments of Medicare and Medicaid.
+Qualified Medicare Beneficiaries (QMBs) may also be safeguarded by balance billing protection, which may be able to prevent providers from charging more than the combined payments of Medicare and Medicaid.

 Specified Low-Income Medicare Beneficiary (SLMB) Program

-The SLMB Program serves as a crucial support for individuals enrolled in both Part A and Part B of Medicare.
-Individuals with income between 100-120% of the Federal Poverty Level and resources under $9,090 may qualify for this program.
+The SLMB Program will likely serve as a crucial support for individuals enrolled in both Part A and Part B of Medicare.

-These income and resource limits are subject to change annually, so it’s important to stay updated on the most current requirements on the Medicare Savings Programs page.
+The potential income and resource limits may be subject to change annually, so it’s important to stay updated on the most current requirements on the Medicare Savings Programs page.

 Qualifying Individual (QI) Program

-The Qualifying Individual (QI) Program offers additional support within the Medicare Savings Programs.
-It provides assistance to pay Medicare Part B premiums for eligible individuals who are not qualified for Medicaid.
+The Qualifying Individual (QI) Program could offer additional support within the Medicare Savings Programs.
+This program could assist with paying certain Medicare Part B premiums for eligible individuals who may not be qualified for Medicaid.

-Applications for QI benefits must be submitted every year and are processed on a first-come, first-served basis, with priority given to people who received QI benefits the previous year.
+Applications for QI benefits must be submitted every year and will likely be processed on a first-come, first-served basis, with priority given to people who received QI benefits the previous year.

 How Dual Eligible Beneficiaries Receive Services: Coordination between Medicare and Medicaid